 During the 1890s, the racing of horse-drawn sleighs on the frozen Red River was an extremely popular entertainment.
-Nearly every afternoon and evening would find fast horses racing on the mile-long course from about 20th Avenue South (near Gooseberry Park) in Moorhead to 8th Avenue South.
-After the turn of the century, a 1⁄4 mile track was laid out below the old north bridge, (west of today's Hjemkomst Center) complete with bleachers on the banks for spectators.
+Nearly every nice Saturday afternoon one would find fast horses racing on the mile-long course from about 20th Avenue South (near Gooseberry Park) in Moorhead to 8th Avenue South.
+After the turn of the century, a 1⁄2 mile track was laid out below the old north bridge, (west of today's Hjemkomst Center) complete with bleachers on the banks for spectators.